apache/trafficserver/doc/developer-guide/api/functions/TSContThreadAffinitySet.en.rst

 :func:`TSContSchedule`, and :func:`TSContScheduleOnPool` that has the same type as :arg:`ethread` will schedule the continuation on :arg:`ethread`, rather than an arbitrary thread of that type.

+:func:`TSContSchedule` and :func:``TSContScheduleEvery` will default the affinity to calling thread when invoked without explicitly setting the thread affinity.

 Return Values
 =============